Michelle Willbanks, Director EOS, Title IX Coordinator

 P.O.
 Box 19110

-Complaints against a UTA student, visitor, staff or faculty member for gender discrimination, sexual harassment, sexual assault, stalking, dating violence, or domestic violence should be made to the Title IX Coordinator or Deputy Coordinators.
+Reports of an incident(s) against a UTA student, visitor, staff or faculty member for gender discrimination, sexual harassment, sexual assault, stalking, dating violence, or domestic violence should be made to the Title IX Coordinator or Deputy Coordinators.
 Reports can be made by phone, email, online reporting form, or in person.
-Victims/survivors of sexual assault should also consider contacting the UTA Police.
+Alleged victims of sexual assault should also consider contacting the UTA Police.

 "The University of Texas at Arlington (“UTA”) is dedicated to providing a learning, living and working environment that is free from discrimination based on gender and sexual harassment.
 Sexual harassment (including sexual violence, sexual assault, stalking, dating violence, domestic violence, sexual exploitation, and sexual misconduct in any form are prohibited and will not be tolerated.
 Any individuals who engage in such conduct will be subject to disciplinary action.
 We are committed to providing a safe campus climate for the entire University community."